 I did take a shower, but I made sure not to get my head wet.
 I wore the goggles in the shower as they do help create a seal around your eyes.
 I also used a wash cloth to cover my forehead to catch any dripping water.
 They say not to get your face wet directly.
 After the shower, I took a warm, damp cloth and wiped the lower part of my face.

-Now, I didn’t smile for the picture (hadn’t had my morning coffee, yet!
-LOL!) but boy was I happy to be able to see across the room when I woke up!
-I wore goggles for most of the day.
+Boy was I happy to be able to see across the room when I woke up!
+I wore the doctor provided goggles for most of the day.
 They are great to keep bright light out, and the seal around them keeps out air (like from fans) and any dirt floating around.
 We have two dogs, so it kept my eyes protected from dog hair as well.

 Before using drops, always wash your hands first so no dirt gets on the vials.
 I used the drops at breakfast, lunch, dinner, and bed time.
 I initially used a timer set for every four hours but found the other way to track easier for me.
 I made sure to give ample time (5 minutes minimum to 15 minutes) in between the Rx drops so they had time to work and not get rinsed out by the other.
 I used the Refresh drops every two hours, or more as needed.